Sorry! We Meant To Say Lower Serotonin.

 Even if serotonin does play a part in short term symptom reduction and defense against stress, that doesn’t mean that chronically high systemic serotonin exposure, works in the direction of metabolic energy system recovery.
 Conflating these two concepts can encourage treatments that are harmful, especially in the long term.

-Why would minimizing serotonin be beneficial to health everywhere, except in the brain?
+Why would minimizing serotonin by improving metabolism, be beneficial to health everywhere, except in the brain?
 That doesn’t seem very logical, and isn’t what the evidence shows.
 This is especially true in the context of the many other biochemical changes that go along with high serotonin, and that are also known to be involved in the progression of inflammatory disease and mental instability.

 “…depression has been associated with disturbances in the hypothalamic–pituitary–adrenal axis (HPA) in humans…depressed patients have enhanced levels of adrenal hormones and corticotropin-releasing factor (CRF) in the blood…it is clear that serotonin and adrenal hormones may contribute to the symptoms of depression.”
 (Shors TJ, Leuner B. 2003)